Inside the Kinder Classroom: Portraits

 Here’s the thing I just figured out with these types of kids: they don’t quite understand what you mean when you say “color in the circle”.
 To them, coloring in the circle (look at the eyes) means going round and round and round the circle.
 Love the two-tone hair, too!

 These kids are the ones who sit, listen and watch.
 They follow along very well and create this amazing piece that makes you wonder what grade this kid is in.
 And they are quite intent on making everything factual.
-They might specific color choices or need more detailed directions on how to draw their hair.
+They require specific paint cool choices and often ask for detailed instructions on how to draw their hair.

 These are the portraits that make every teacher happy they chose teaching as a profession.
 Pure Joy.
 Period.